Russian strikes intensify as Ukrainians return for holiday

 At least four civilians were wounded in the Khmelnytskyi province of western Ukraine, according to regional Gov. Serhii Hamalii.
 Six people were wounded in the southern region of Mykolaiv.

-Mykolaiv Governor Vitalii Kim said that the Russians were targeting civilians more directly than just by attacking infrastructure as in the past.
+Mykolaiv Gov. Vitalii Kim said that the Russians were targeting civilians more directly than just by attacking infrastructure as in the past.

 “In many cities residential areas, hotels, just roads and garages are affected,” he wrote on Telegram.